Your Brexit questions, answered

 Our combined network and routing options provide added capabilities including air, with flexible capacity to suit demand.
 We are assessing how best to optimise our routing options against the likely outcomes.

-FedEx uses multiple airports and ports in the UK and Europe, and this will continue to be the case post-Brexit to ensure we can provide the services required by our customers.
+FedEx and TNT use multiple airports and ports in the UK and Europe, and this will continue to be the case post-Brexit to ensure we can provide the services required by our customers.
 These can differ from day to day according to the product or service chosen by the customer and they are different based on pickup and delivery address.

 Current flight points into/out of the UK are Stansted, East Midlands, Birmingham, Heathrow, Newcastle, Belfast, Edinburgh & Glasgow.